Trust me. I did it too.

 At the age of 32, I felt extremely frustrated.
 I worked at a job that I didn’t like.
 I hated my boss.
 I told my husband that I constantly felt I was wearing shoes that were three sizes too small.
-My days were spent feeling overworked, and unappreciated.
-I was very jealous of any career woman around me that I felt got the career that she deserved.
+My days were spent feeling overworked and unappreciated.
+I was very jealous of any career woman around me who I felt got the career that she deserved.
 Unlike me, who got stuck in a job that I didn’t like.

 Desperate for a Change

 Back then I had a good friend that was a few years older than me.
 We both had young kids.
 We used to meet at the local Starbucks at 7:00 a.m. every Saturday morning, before the kids woke up and the day started.
 One day, I told her how much I hated my job and my day-to-day.
-She looked at me and said: “Then change it.
+She looked at me and said, “Then change it.
 Go to school and change your path.”

 “I wish I could,” I told her while holding back the tears.
 “My kids are so young and they need me.
 Adam is in a startup and never home.
 One day, when the time is right, I’ll do exactly that.”

 She gave me a sharp look and then told me what changed my life.
 “Michelle,” she said. “you just don’t get it, do you?
 Your kids will always need you and Adam will always be in a startup.
 Go and sign up for classes this week, and tell me next Saturday that you have done it.”

 I looked at her puzzled.
 What she had told me never crossed my mind.
 I never thought of it that way.

 I was desperate for a change.
 I went and signed up for my Master’s in Psychology.